nnhsse202223/scheduling-app/README.md

 ### The main files are:
   - (outdated?)
 In the folder JQStuff, is all the code for the current webpage; to run it, call npm start after following the start up doc
   - The Database.js file contains the run file for the code, the function to call is script()
+  - The TeacherData.csv
   - The WorkingClass.js file contains all the code that runs the genetic algorithm
   - The GeneticRepresenation.js file contains the code that lets you see the schedule in the terminal; this is very useful for debugging
-  - The fitness function will be your friend, it is used to determine the best schedule and rank all schedules.
-It takes in a lot of data and just spits out a percentage, which is very cool!

-### The genetic algorithm uses the following classes:
+### The genetic algorithm uses the following classes and methods:
   - The Schedule.js
   - The Classes.js
   - The Teacher.js
   - The room.js
+  - The fitness function (isn't it a method?) is used to determine the best schedule and rank all schedules, taking in a lot of data and returning a percentage based on given parameters
+  - The mutator methods

 Here is the naming glossary for most of the variables from the WorkingClass.js file:
 LOWEST LEVEL: